Observational Evidence of Evolving Dark Matter Profiles at $z\leq 1$: Data

-We studied KROSS parent sample previously studied by \citet{stott2016} and others \citep{H17, AT2019, AT2019b, HLJ17}, this sample contains 586 star-forming galaxies (SFGs) from $z\sim 1$.
-We have selected 344 objects out of 586, on the basis of integrated $H\alpha$ flux cut ($F_{H\alpha}>2\times 10^ {-17} \ \mathrm{[erg \ s^ {-1} \ cm^ {-2}]} $) and inclination angle ($25^{\circ} \leq \theta_i \leq 75^{\circ} $).
-The chosen flux and inclination cuts ensure the sufficient signal-to-noise data (S/N) and reduces the impact of extinction\footnote{In the highly inclined system ($\theta_i>75^{\circ}$) observed flux extinct due to extinction, which suppress the rotation velocity upto a few times $R_e$ \citep[see][]{Valotto2003}.
+We studied the KROSS parent sample previously studied by \citet{stott2016} and others \citep{H17, AT2019, AT2019b, HLJ17}.
+This sample contains 586 SFGs from $z\sim 1$.
+We selected 344 objects out of 586, on the basis of an integrated $H\alpha$ flux cut ($F_{H\alpha}>2\times 10^ {-17} \ \mathrm{[erg \ s^ {-1} \ cm^ {-2}]} $) and inclination angle ($25^{\circ} \leq \theta_i \leq 75^{\circ} $).
+The chosen flux and inclination cuts ensure sufficient signal-to-noise ratio (S/N) data and reduce the impact of extinction\footnote{In the highly inclined system ($\theta_i>75^{\circ}$) observed flux is extinct due to extinction, which suppresses the rotation velocity up to a few times $R_e$ \citep[see][]{Valotto2003}.
 On the other hand, in face-on galaxies ($\theta_i<25^{\circ}$) the rotation signal drops below the observational uncertainties.
-Therefore, to be conservative we down-select the sample for $25^{\circ} \leq \theta_i \leq 75^{\circ} $.} during the kinematic modelling.
-The intrinsic characteristic of the selected sample is the following (given with respect to TableA1 of H17:\citealt{H17}): 1)AGN-flag is zero i.e., no evidence for an AGN contribution to the $H_\alpha$ emission-line profile; 2)H17 Quality-flag 1, 2, and 3, i.e., only $H_\alpha$-emission line detected objects ($S/N>3$).
-We adopted the values of requisite quantities, such as effective radii ($R_e$). stellar mass ($M_*$), and redshift ($z$), from \citet{H17} and \citet{stott2016}.
-Moreover, the reddening corrected $H_\alpha$ star-formation rate ($SFR_{H\alpha}$) of the sample are adopted from \citet{GS21b}.
-We remark that the parent sample is selected in such a way that it does not preferentially contain galaxies in a merging or interacting state, and include good representatives of main sequence SFGs at $z\sim 1$ \citep[see][and references therein]{stott2016}.
+Therefore, to be conservative we down-selected the sample for $25^{\circ} \leq \theta_i \leq 75^{\circ} $.} during the kinematic modeling.
+The intrinsic characteristic of the selected sample is the following (given with respect to TableA1 of \citealt[][hereafter H17]{H17}): 1)the AGN-flag is zero, that is there no evidence for an AGN contribution to the $H_\alpha$ emission-line profile; and 2)quality flag of objects is 1, 2, and 3, that is only $H_\alpha$-emission line detected objects ($S/N>3$) are selected.
+We adopted the values of requisite quantities, such as effective radii ($R_e$), stellar mass ($M_*$), and redshift ($z$) from \citet{H17} and \citet{stott2016}.
+Moreover, the reddening corrected $H_\alpha$ star-formation rate ($SFR_{H\alpha}$) of the sample were adopted from \citet{GS21b}.
+We remark that the parent sample was selected in such a way that it is biased against galaxies in a merging or interacting state, and thus should provide a representatives sample of main sequence SFGs at $z\sim 1$ \citep[see][]{stott2016}.